 The goal of treatment is to reduce the risk of atherosclerotic heart disease.
-Those who inherit only one copy of the defective gene may respond well to diet changes combined with statin drugs.
+People who get only one copy of the defective gene from their parents may do well with diet changes and statin drugs.

-Here are some ways to cut saturated fat our of your diet:
+Here are some ways to cut saturated fat out of your diet:

 - Eat less beef, chicken, pork, and lamb

-You can reduce the amount of cholesterol you eat by eliminating egg yolks and organ meats.
+You can lower the amount of cholesterol you eat by eliminating egg yolks and organ meats such as liver.

 Other cholesterol-lowering medicines include:

 People with a severe form of the disorder may need a treatment called apheresis.
 Blood or plasma is removed from the body.
 Special filters remove the extra LDL cholesterol, and the blood plasma is then returned to the body.